 Youth riders can choose the distance of their choice, but must abide by the following:

-- Pre-approval required.
-Email email@example.com if you are 18 or under and wish to ride the 160km.
+- Pre-approval form required.
+Fill & sign form and send it to email@example.com if you are 18 or under and wish to ride the 160km.

 140km, 100km, 60km: